Deciphering the VA Lender’s Handbook Chapter 9 Part 9

 So, before the proposed construction can be appraised, the lender must conduct a review on the sales contract or purchase agreement for the property and make sure it’s up to snuff.
 The lender has two goals for this review: make sure that the contract, or agreement, is acceptable and make sure it does not contain unfair contractual provisions.
 We’ll go over a few examples of unfair provisions a little bit later in this article.
 The lender can request revisions on the contract and refuse to approve the loan if the one of the parties is unwilling to make the revisions.
 The lender also has a responsibility to report unacceptable contract practices if contract provisions unfairly target veterans or the government, or if the “program participant” (the builder, or owner of the land), uses unfair provisions in their contracts multiple times and/or refuses to alter the unfair provisions.

 The Handbook offers a convenient table of several common examples of unfair contract provisions.
-Here is the table:
+Here is what is included in the table:

 The above table represents 8 of the most common provisions that a lender is going to find unacceptable in a sales contract.
 If appropriate, you may want to make sure the builder or landowner you’re working with is aware that these provisions will not be accepted.